 Saturday 14 April 2018

 Branch AGM and time to renew membership for another year.
 There will also be a talk by member Jane Tinklin on The Bishop's Palace Worcester, ready for our visit there in October.
 The AGM will be held at Holy Innocents Hall Kidderminster DY11 7BD.

-"Researching Two Princes, Three Kings and the Last Medieval Queens" - Worcestershire Branch Study Day at Chaddesley Corbett Village Hall DY10 4QA - reserve the date in your diary!
+"Researching Two Princes, Three Kings and the Last Medieval Queens" - full details and booking form for the Worcestershire Branch Study Day at Chaddesley Corbett Village Hall DY10 4QA - reserve the date in your diary!

 Matthew Lewis will talk first on “The Survival of the Princes in the Tower”, 10:30 – 11:30 followed by a half hour tea break.
 Next the talk by Dr Heather Falvey on the “Reburial of Henry VI at St George’s Chapel, Windsor”, 12:00 – 1:00.
 We will then take an hour break for lunch, 1:00pm till 2:00, and then finish with Joanna Laynesmith’s talk, “In Search of Medieval Queens” 2:00pm till 3:00.
 This will be followed by a final tea break until 3:30.